Rami24t/Social-Network-Page-Imitation/README.md

-# Facebook - Profile Page Imitation
+# Facebook Page Imitation

-Imitation of a FB Profile Page - DCI Group project (June 23.2022)
+Imitation of a FB Page - DCI Group project (June 23.2022)

-Do an imitation of any FB profile page design in 2022 mainly using CSS.
+Do an imitation of any FB page design in 2022 mainly using CSS.

 Target example: https://www.facebook.com/TheElonmusk/